stacks-network/stacks-core/NFT_USE_CASE.md

 ```

 To verify that the layer 2 contracts were successfully published, grep the log for the transaction IDs of each hyperchain transaction.
-The transaction ID is logged to the console after the call to `publish_tx`.
+The transaction ID is logged to the console after the call to `publish_tx` - make sure this is the value you grep for.
 ```
 docker logs hyperchain-node.nft-use-case.devnet 2>&1 | grep "8ac12925ff21fd70042770d2f381e47c103ab11efb0facbc6b0359c95a0da046"
 ```